lindavik/mf-challenge/README.md

 - install Poetry (see above);
 - navigate into the `backend` directory and run `poetry install` to install the package and its dependencies.

-Once done, from the project root directory you can then run `give-me-the-odds inputs/millennium-falcon.json inputs/empire.json` (assuming your input files are in the `inputs` folder).
+Once done, from the backend directory you can then run `give-me-the-odds inputs/millennium-falcon.json inputs/empire.json` (assuming your input files are in the `inputs` folder).
 NB!
 The file location must be relative to the path from which you are running the command.